Alexis-Bize/Alexis-Bize/README.md

 - [**xboxlive-auth**](https://github.com/XboxReplay/xboxlive-auth): the most used Xbox Live OAuth module on npm, a lightweight, zero-dependency Node.js library for Xbox Network authentication.
 - [**InfiniteMITM**](https://github.com/Alexis-Bize/InfiniteMITM): an interactive MITM CLI for Halo Infinite that lets you intercept and modify the game's requests and responses on the fly.
 - [**InfiniteSabotage**](https://github.com/Alexis-Bize/InfiniteSabotage): the first Halo Infinite Campaign mod that requires nothing more than a simple text editor.

+## ✍️ Gists

+- [**Fiddler to cURL**](https://gist.github.com/Alexis-Bize/64b6aea427daa4e98175ae4f3ff168a6): Converts a raw HTTP request from Fiddler into an equivalent curl command.

 ## 📊 Top Languages